15 Fun Summer Activities in Turku for Kids

 WHAT TO DO IN THE TURKU REGION WITH KIDS?
 GOOD THING YOU ASKED!
 KEEP READING AND FIND THE BEST IDEAS FOR A FUN FAMILY SUMMER.

-If the kids keep telling you about how their summer is boring, we have an idea: take the whole family to Turku!
-The marvellous summer city is full of fun and offers families with children plenty to do for both short visits and longer holidays.
-We listed the best summer activities for your family.
+We have an idea: take the whole family to Turku!
+The marvellous summer city is full of fun and offers families plenty to do for both short visits and longer holidays.
+In this article we've listed some theme parks, swimming areas, museums, accommondations, day trips and shopping possibilities.
 It’s time to make some lovely memories in Turku!

 Moominworld—Moominworld in Naantali brings Tove Jansson’s beloved stories to life and is one of the all time favourite summer destinations.
-This year it’s Moominworld’s anniversary summer—the celebration of 30 summers of Moominworld!
 Enjoy performances and exercise sessions, hug moomin characters and experience magic on fairytale trails.
 You’ll always find something new to experience.
 The Moominhouse and Snork’s Park of Inventions are must visits, and the bravest ones will peek inside the Hattifatteners’ cave.

 JukuPark – Water paradise with the perfect combination of summer and water.
 Or what would the kids say, if they were asked for their dream destination?
 We bet it includes exciting water slides, warm pools and a pirate themed water park.